 The majority of modern mountain bikes use boost spacing.
-Bikes with boost spacing use 148 mm rear hubs and have 52 mm chainlines.
+Bikes with boost spacing usually use 148 mm rear hubs and have 52 mm chainlines.
 Recently, some manufacturers have moved to what’s called super boost.
-On a super boost frame, you have 148 mm, and sometimes even wider 157 mm rear hubs and 55 mm – 56.5 mm chain lines.
+On a super boost frame, you have 148 mm and sometimes even wider 157 mm rear hubs and 55 mm – 56.5 mm chain lines.
 These super boost bikes require wider cranks to fit the wider chain lines.

 Since super boost is still a relatively new standard, there aren’t a lot of options for it at the moment.
 It’s also to be determined how many manufacturers are going to embrace this new standard.
 However, there are a few power meters that fit super boost frames.
 As you review the options below, take note of what the resulting chainline is for each option.
 For example, some power meters give you a 55 mm chainline, whereas others might give you 56.5 mm.
 It’s important you go with a power meter that results in the correct chainline for your bike.